OCR-D/ocrd-website/site/en/models.md

 ## List installed resources

-The `ocrd resmgr list-installed` command has the same output format as `ocrd resmgr list-available` but instead of the database, it scans the filesystem locations [where data is searched](#where-is-the-data) for existing resources and lists URL and description if a database entry exists.
+The `ocrd resmgr list-installed` command has the same output format as `ocrd resmgr list-available`.
+But instead of the database, it scans the filesystem locations [where data is searched](#where-is-the-data) for existing resources and lists URL and description if a database entry exists.